kcjengr/qtpyvcp/docs/source/tutorials/basic_vcp_04.rst

    :scale: 40 %

-Now lets drag some `actionButtons` into the left panel for jogging controls and some labels for each axis.
+Now lets drag some `actionButtons` into the left panel for jogging controls and some standard labels from the `Display Widgets` for each axis.

 .. image:: images/vcp1-designer-14.png
    :align: center